 The children feel great comfort knowing what to expect and anticipate, so each day becomes known by the activity they do and/or the lunch they eat.

 Monday becomes known as “Rice day” and “Painting day”.
 Tuesday is” Stone soup day”, as the activity that do that morning is cutting up vegetables to help make the soup, then they eat the savory vegetable soup later on for lunch.
 Similarly, Wednesday is “Bread day” as they prepare gluten-free bread in the morning and then enjoy the warm soft bread later on after their outdoor play.
-Thursday is both “Millet day” and “Drawing day”, and Friday is “Oatmeal day” and “Handwork day”
+Thursday is both “Community Lunch Day” and “Drawing day”, and Friday is “Oatmeal day” and “Handwork day”